upanshu21/CrackStation/README.md

 ## Installation

-- You can drag and drop this package into your current package to use as a dependency.
+- You can drag-and-drop this package into your current package to use as a dependency.
 - Add this package in the Framework, Libraries and Embedded Content in your Xcode project.

 If you are added as a collaborator you can also add it with this method: